Elin23/Task-3-Little-Learners/README.md

 ## Next Steps
-Currently, only the Home page is available.
-Future pages (About Us, Academics, Student Life, Admission, Contact) will be added shortly.
+Currently, only the Home page, About Us, Academics are available.
+Future pages (Student Life, Admission, Contact) will be added shortly.

 ## Contact
 For any inquiries or feedback, feel free to reach out to me at: